 Masaharu, has stripped all traces of the original bodywork from the Scrambler, fully exposing the trellis frame and 803cc L-twin engine.
 Looking beyond the gold-leaf finish; the work is sublime.

 The DA-12 by Diamond Atelier, Germany is a work that you may already be familiar with – as it was completed last year.
-The Munich-based Diamond Atelier, used the Scrambler Sixty2 (399cc), with intention of demonstrating that you can achieve a high-quality, custom finish on a relatively low budget.
+The Munich-based Diamond Atelier, used the Scrambler Sixty2 (399cc), with the intention of demonstrating that you can achieve a high-quality, custom finish on a relatively low budget.
 Yet nothing about this build suggests low-budget; it’s a gem of a bike.

 The raised quilted bench-seat, combined with the stripped bodywork, give this Scrambler Sxity2 a clean, minimalist, café-fighter look.
 The result is a bike that’s subtle and not attention-seeking but is a head-turner nonetheless.
 And one that you’d be happy to ride daily.